bhaskarkumar222/HR-Analytics/README.md

 ON       e.employeeid = p.employeeid
 GROUP BY Performancerating;
 ```
-8. What is the attrition rate for employees who worked overtime vs. those who didn’t?
+**8. What is the attrition rate for employees who worked overtime vs. those who didn’t?**
 ```sql
 SELECT   overtime,
          SUM(CASE WHEN Attrition = 'Yes' THEN 1 ELSE 0 END)/ COUNT(Employeeid)*100 AS attrition_rate
 FROM     employees
 GROUP BY overtime;
 ```
-9. What is the attrition rate by age group?
+**9. What is the attrition rate by age group?**
 ```sql
 WITH Age_group AS (
 SELECT   attrition, employeeid,